GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 ![Success running job](https://storage.googleapis.com/gcp-community/tutorials/spinnaker-binary-auth/13-run-job-steps.png)

-Look at the console output for the Create Attestation phase, for which you should see the following output:
+Look at the console output for the Create Attestation phase, for which you should see the following:

     Image to attest: gcr.io/<PROJECT ID>/products-api@<IMAGE HASH>
     Listed 0 items.